mads-obrien/mads-obrien.github.io/_projects/3d-fissure-8.md

 ---
 name: Photogrammetry of Fissure 8, Kiauea
-tools: [agisoft photoscan, data analysis, remote sensing, uav, yale]
+tools: [agisoft photoscan, data analysis, remote sensing, uav]
 image: /myassets/thumbnail_fissure_8.jpg
-description: I built a 3D model of a volcanic fissure from drone images during the 2018 Kilauea eruption, to describe changes in the fissure's morphology.
+description: Using drone imgery collected during the 2018 Kilauea eruption, I built a 3D model of a volcanic fissure and quantified changes in the fissure's morphology and volume.
 ---

 ## Photogrammetry of Fissure 8, Kiauea ##